DebasishBisoi524/npx-debasish-card/README.md

 ## Features

-- Easy to use CLI interface
+- **Easy to use CLI interface**: Quickly generate a business card using a simple command-line interface.
-- Customizable fields for name, title, email, and phone number
+- **Customizable fields**: Customize your business card with fields for name, title, email, and phone number.
-- Simple and clean design
+- **Simple and clean design**: The generated business card has a clean and professional look.

 ## Contributing